Tanujydv123/SharpVision-AI-ImageSharpening/README.md

 # Image Sharpening using Knowledge Distillation

 This project demonstrates how to use knowledge distillation to train a lightweight student model for image sharpening, guided by a more complex teacher model.
+⚠️ Important:First, extract the ZIP file after downloading, then navigate to the extracted folder and run the code as instructed.

 ## Project Structure